Lucky-Tsuma/100-days-of-code-1/r1-log.md

 Did exercises to practice on modelling relationships between related data on mongodb.
 Also looked at the fawn library used to handle transcations in mongodb.

+### R1D12
+Learnt about Authentication and Authorization on Node.js.
+Completing on the remaining bit tommorrow.